mathflare/mathflare/SECURITY.md

 ## Reporting a Vulnerability

-**In order to report a security vulnerability in our code, please email us immediately at liquid-geometry@dkatsios.tk** <br />
+**In order to report a security vulnerability in our code, please email us immediately at mathflare@protonmail.com** <br />
 **🚧DO NOT MAKE AN ISSUE ABOUT IT.
 CONTACT US DIRECTLY🚧**

 ### Steps